Jacques D. Short II, MS, LLP

 (he/him/his)

-Our past experiences spill over into our present thoughts, actions, and emotions.
-This is why I diligently collaborate with clients along their pursuit to gain self-awareness.
-After all, as Muhammad Ali said: "What you're thinking is what you're becoming."
+Recognizing the profound influence of past experiences on present thoughts, actions, and emotions, I am committed to collaborating with clients as they embark on their journey toward enhanced self-awareness.
+As Muhammad Ali profoundly stated, "What you're thinking is what you're becoming."